Creating Visual Studio 2005 and 2008 Setup Projects for ASP.NET 2.0, 3.0 & 3.5 Applications and UltiDev Cassini Web Server

 /AppKeepRunning Optional Flag telling if application should always be kept in memory for quick first-page response.
 Default value is true. /AppKeepRunning="false"

-Here's the example of the Install action's CustomActionData value:
+Here's the example of the Install action's CustomActionData value and other settings for the Visual Studio 2005 Setup project:

 At this point you can test the installation by running Setup.exe.